 - June – June sees two racing meets unfold over back-to-back over a single weekend during the middle of the month.
 Referred to as Festival Saturday and Festival Sunday, these are daytime events that are followed by live music in the evening.
 The June Festival is considered the jewel in the crown of the Downpatrick Racecourse

 - July – Family Fun Raceday takes place every July at Downpatrick.
-In addition to seven races – including the Irish Jockeys in Support of Downpatrick Racecourse Maiden Hurdle – free activities to keep younger visitors entertained are included in the price of admission.
+In addition to seven races of the race meeting – including the Irish Jockeys in Support of Downpatrick Racecourse Maiden Hurdle – free activities to keep younger visitors entertained are included in the price of admission.

 - August – August sees two major events at Downpatrick.
 The first is Style Sunday, where dressing to impress is positively encouraged.
 The two final races award prestigious luxury holidays to the Most Appropriately Dressed Lady and Best Dressed Man, respectively.
 Ladies Day also takes place this month, with similar rewards available.
 The contents here, again tied to the final races of the meet, include the Ladies Upstyle Hair Competition and the Most Stylish Hat and Accessories Competition.